LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 **100%** bar graph is approximately **S9 +40dB**.

-In DMR mode the signal meter **will only be active** when the DMR hardware detects a DMR signal.

 In FM mode the signal meter should operate all the time.

 ![signal meter](media/signal-meter.png)